module Test:This module provides the functions for creating and running tests.sig..end

 ([< `Input | `No_input ], [< `No_output | `Output ], [< `Error | `No_error ])

-make_shell_test ~title:t l constructs a test running the commands from l using Shell.run_list.
+Shell.command list -> tmake_shell_test ~title:t l constructs a test running the commands from

 ([< `Input | `No_input ], [< `No_output | `Output ], [< `Error | `No_error ])